-- For the year 2013, the net income of the Bank reached P5.2 billion, P0.5 billion higher than the P4.7 billion reported by PNB in 2012.
-The figure would have been much higher if not for the P865.5 million accrual on casualty losses (e.g., for typhoon Yolanda/Santi and for the Bohol earthquake) taken up in the later part of 2013. - Net interest income amounted to P13.7 billion for the year ended December 31, 2013, almost double the P7.0 billion net interest income of PNB for the same period last year due to the expansion of the loan portfolio.
+• For the year 2013, the net income of the Bank reached P5.2 billion, P0.5 billion higher compared to P4.7 billion reported by PNB in 2012.
+The figure would have been much higher if not for the P865.5 million accrual on casualty losses (e.g., for typhoon Yolanda/Santi and for the Bohol earthquake) taken up in the later part of 2013.

+- Net interest income amounted to P13.7 billion for the year ended December 31, 2013, almost double the P7.0 billion net interest income of PNB for the same period last year due to the expansion of the loan portfolio.
 Interest income was up by P7.1 billion, from P11.4 billion to P18.5 billion.
-Interest expense, however, was also higher, at P4.7 billion, or by P0.3 billion from P4.4 billion for the same period last year. - Fee-based and other income was higher by P0.3 billion at P7.9 billion for the year ended December 31, 2013, from P7.6 billion for the same period last year.
-Increases were registered in Net Gain on Sale of Exchange of Assets, Foreign Exchange Gains and Miscellaneous by P159 million, P62 million and P843 million, respectively, while Trading and Investment Securities Gains declined by P746 million. - Net service fees and commission income and net insurance premium were at \$\mathbb{P}2.3\$ billion and (\$\mathbb{P}0.5\$ billion), respectively, for the period ended December 31, 2013. - Administrative and other operating expenses of the merged Bank amounted to a total of P17.1 billion in 2013, P6.2 billion more than last year's P10.9 billion.
-Increases were registered in Compensation and Fringe Benefits by P2.3 billion, Taxes and Licenses by P0.6 billion, Occupancy and Equipment-related Costs by P0.5 billion, Depreciation and Amortization by P0.8 billion and Other Miscellaneous Expenses by P1.9 billion, respectively. - Provision for Income Tax was at P1.2 billion and P0.9 billion for the years ended December 31, 2013 and 2012, respectively, with the increase primarily due to higher taxable revenues during the current period. - Total Comprehensive Income for the year ended December 31, 2013 amounted to P1.6 billion, P3.1 billion lower compared to the P4.7 billion total comprehensive income reported for the period ending December 31, 2012.
+Interest expense, however, was also higher, at P4.7 billion, or by P0.3 billion from P4.4 billion. - Fee-based and other income was higher by P0.3 billion at P7.9 billion for the year ended December 31, 2013, from P7.6 billion for the same period last year.
+Increases were registered in Net Gain on Sale of Exchange of Assets, Foreign Exchange Gains and Miscellaneous by P159 million, P62 million and P843 million, respectively, while Trading and Investment Securities Gains declined by P746 million. - Net service fees and commission income and net insurance premium were at P2.3 billion and (P0.5 billion), respectively, for the period ended December 31, 2013. - Administrative and other operating expenses of the Bank totaled ₱17.1 billion in 2013, ₱6.2 billion more than last year's ₱10.9 billion.
+Increases were registered in Compensation and Fringe Benefits by ₱2.3 billion, Taxes and Licenses by ₱0.6 billion, Occupancy and Equipment-related Costs by ₱0.5 billion, Depreciation and Amortization by ₱0.8 billion and Other Miscellaneous Expenses by ₱1.9 billion, respectively. - Provision for Income Tax was at P1.2 billion and P0.9 billion for the years ended December 31, 2013 and 2012, respectively, with the increase primarily due to higher taxable revenues during the current period. - Total Comprehensive Income for the year ended December 31, 2013 amounted to P1.6 billion, P3.1 billion lower compared to the P4.7 billion total comprehensive income reported for the period ending December 31, 2012.
 The comprehensive income came mainly from the net income totaling P5.2 billion and accumulated translation adjustments related to foreign operations which contributed P1.2 billion, reduced by the P4.4 billion decline in market value of Available-for-Sale securities and the P0.5 billion re-measurement losses on retirement plan taken up in the current year.